EstherPlomp/TNW-PhD-Newsletters/README.md

     - [TNW/AS Research Data Management Policy](https://filelist.tudelft.nl/Library/Themaportalen/RDM/Beleid/2020_AS_Research_Data_Management_Policy.pdf)
     - Electronic Lab Notebooks: [RSpace](https://www.researchspace.com/) and [eLABjournal](https://www.elabjournal.com/) are available for TU Delft researchers
     - [4TU.ResearchData](https://data.4tu.nl/) archive to share your data
-    - [Project drive](https://www.tudelft.nl/en/library/current-topics/research-data-management/r/manage/storage/), [SURFdrive](https://www.surf.nl/en/surfdrive-store-and-share-your-files-securely-in-the-cloud) or OneDrive to store your project’s research data
+    - [Project drive](https://www.tudelft.nl/en/library/current-topics/research-data-management/r/manage/storage/), [SURFdrive](https://www.surf.nl/en/surfdrive-store-and-share-your-files-securely-in-the-cloud) or OneDrive to store your project’s research data - see [storage solutions](https://estherplomp.github.io/TNW-OS-support/posts/storage-solutions/) for a more comprehensive overview.
 - [Know Moore About Research Data Management](https://www.youtube.com/watch?v=NCUT6MA-zVA) (+ [slides](https://hcommons.org/deposits/item/hc:28833/) - Some resources mentioned in the webinar are Cambridge specific)
 - [The Turing Way](https://the-turing-way.netlify.app/welcome.html) also has a chapter on [Research Data Management](https://the-turing-way.netlify.app/reproducible-research/rdm.html) - and a lot more information on how to **work more reproducible**.
 - [Blogpost that contains some tips on how to organise your paperwork](https://alexwlchan.net/2019/11/my-scanning-setup/)